SAURAV0703/data-professionals-survey-dashboard/README.md

 ## 🔒 Disclaimer

 This dashboard is based on a global survey dataset and is intended for demonstration and educational purposes.
-All data has been anonymized or simulated.

 ## 📜 License